 putting a shareholders’ agreement in place when the company is set up.

 A shareholders’ agreement is a contract between the owners of a company that describes their rights and duties to the company.
 A well-drafted shareholders’ agreement will give the owners and investors confidence that the business will be run efficiently.
-And a good shareholders’ agreement will contain a deadlock clause.
+A good shareholders’ agreement will contain a deadlock clause.
 These clauses aim to resolve disputes by putting a dispute resolution mechanism into play to deal with disagreements when they occur.

 Do I need a shareholders’ agreement to deal with deadlock?